ograycode/copilot-context/README.md

 - **Copy from local paths**: Add your own files
 - **Download raw files via HTTP(S)**
 - **Run shell scripts**: Execute custom shell commands and include their output or side-effects.
+- **Combine files**: Concatenate multiple files from your context folder into a single string, with options for headers, separators, and clipboard output.
 - **Flatten/rename output structure**
 - **Summary log or JSON metadata output**
 - **Clean command**: Remove files not specified in the configuration